-Over the last few weeks, the consternation concerning personal health, our families, the markets and our economy has been palpable.
+Over the last few weeks, the consternation concerning personal health, our families, the markets, and our economy has been palpable.
 Like you, I am concerned as these are no doubt challenging times.
-Many clients have expressed how different this situation feels and I certainly cannot argue that.
-This is something like we have never seen in modern day history.
-This isn’t the tech slide of the early 2000’s, the financial crisis of 2008 and this doesn’t feel anything like Ebola or the swine flu.
+Many clients have expressed how different this situation feels, and I certainly cannot argue that.

-First, has my timeline changed and do I have enough time to recover?
-Historically, it takes about 2 years for markets to come back from a correction.
-All the while things like your dividends, interest, 401k/403b contributions are being invested at much lower costs.
+First, has my timeline changed, and do I have enough time to recover?
+Historically, it takes about two years for markets to come back from a correction.
+All the while, things like your dividends, interest, 401k, and 403b contributions are being invested at much lower costs.

-The final question I would ask you to consider is, if you could go back to 2008/2009 and buy up all the high-quality stocks out there, would you do it or, knowing what you know now, would you sell?
-Clients that are considering this correction an opportunity are poised to do well when the market inevitably returns.
+I would ask you to consider if you could go back to 2008-2009 and buy up all the high-quality stocks out there, would you do it?
+Knowing what you know now, would you sell?
+Clients considering this correction an opportunity are poised to do well when the market inevitably returns.

 You’ve trusted us to help you through times like this.
 We are committed to doing just that.
 We are actively watching the news, the markets, and your portfolio.
 We are meeting regularly as a team to review what actions we need to take, if any.

 We cannot guarantee that the volatility will slow at any point soon.
 As much as we too want the lows to stop and the highs to return, we know that this is part of the process.
 This is something we’ve planned for.

 If you are feeling concerned about the current markets or are wondering what actions you should take, if any, please give us a call.
 That’s what we’re here for.
 Further, if you have any family members or friends, clients or not, feeling nervous or unsure in the current environment, we would be happy to speak with them.